openlibraryenvironment/gokb-info/docs/documentation/kbart-validator.md

 ## Validate file

 Use the slider to select whether you want to have the data validated in strict or non-strict mode.
 In strict mode, the validation process strictly follows the NISO standard.
-Non-strict mode corresponds to validation during package upload – this means that this mode accepts also non-standard values that are accepted and (if necessary) automatically adjusted by the GOKb
+Non-strict mode corresponds to validation during package upload – this means that this mode accepts also non-standard values that are accepted and (if necessary) automatically adjusted by the GOKB.

 ![GOKB kbart validator mode](../assets/KBART-Validator-mode.png "GOKB KBART Validator mode")